back-2-hack/BCrawler/README.md

 # BCrawler
-A folder crawler in python3
+A folder crawler library in python3

 <br/>